When we think of sustainable building design we usually think about goals in three main areas: environment, people and costs.

 How can PlanRadar help with sustainable design?

 While current sustainability strategies and initiatives focus on the global view and high-level objectives, they omit the project detail, the practical considerations around decision making and the impact of the complex operations that exist within the construction process.

-In the past, quality assurance was often difficult to manage, with inconsistencies and information gaps preventing clear communication between internal and external project teams.
-Inefficient data recording and defect management, using digital cameras, voice recorders and written plan notes, often resulted in a confusing flood of information.
+Previously, quality assurance was often difficult to manage, with inconsistencies and information gaps preventing clear communication between internal and external project teams.
+Inefficient data recording and defect management, using digital cameras, voice recorders and written plan notes, also often resulted in a confusing flood of information.
 This information was communicated and documented via different channels resulting in various versions of documents and, in the worst case, the loss of information.

 With PlanRadar, these scenarios are finally a thing of the past.

-PlanRadar now simplifies the interconnected roles and duties that exist on modern construction sites, helping teams to achieve faster workflows.
-Digital documentation for defect management is now easily created, accessed, tracked and reported through this smartphone-based app.
+PlanRadar simplifies the interconnected roles and duties that exist on modern construction sites, helping teams to achieve faster workflows.
+Digital documentation for defects is easy to create, access and track through this smartphone-based app.
 PlanRadar saves teams on average up to seven working hours per week, the equivalent of £8,925 per construction manager per year, based on average salaries in the UK in 2020.
 Considering the cost of the PlanRadar license, this results in a return on investment of over 397%.

 Try PlanRadar now for 30 days free of charge.